 2. Size and Capacity: The size and capacity of the heat pump must match the heating requirements of your space.
 An undersized pump will run continuously and consume more electricity, while an oversized one might not operate efficiently.

 3. Insulation and Energy-Efficiency: A well-insulated property retains heat better, reducing the workload on your heat pump.
-Proper insulation can significantly affect electricity consumption.
+Proper insulation can significantly affect electricity consumption, save money, and lower the overall cost of your energy bills.

 4. User Habits and Settings: How you use and program your heat pump also impacts electricity usage.
 Setting the thermostat too high or running the pump constantly can lead to higher energy consumption.